taylorbolin/Know-Your-Planet/README.md

 -shorten long country names to initials so buttons don't get all fucked up -hide scoreboard and answer buttons before new game is clicked

+-instead of a pop-up window declaring the right or wrong answer, just have the answer appear below/above the text that indicated the turn. shit i don't know.